Edgardo Codesal

-Edgardo Codesal Méndez ([eðˈɣaɾðo koˈðesal]; born 2 June 1951 in Montevideo, Uruguay) is a Uruguayan-Mexican football (soccer) referee, who controlled the final match of the 1990 World Cup held in Italy.
+Edgardo Codesal Méndez ([eðˈɣaɾðo koˈðesal]; born 2 June 1951 in Montevideo, Uruguay) is a Uruguayan-born Mexican football referee, who refereed the 1990 World Cup final between West Germany and Argentina, held in Italy.

 Career

 His grandfather was from Argentina, and his father, José Maria Codesal, was a referee in the 1966 FIFA World Cup.
 As a child he remembered his father refereeing.
 Edgardo was passionate about football, played in childhood Baby Football teams in the area and in his teens he played as goalkeeper for the Club Atlético Cerro of Montevideo.

 He began his career as a referee in Uruguay in 1976.
 By 1977 he had his debut match in the Primera División Uruguaya refereeing Cerro vs Huracán.

 In 1980, he traveled to Mexico where he had contact with the Mexican Football Federation.
 He advanced in his refereeing, starting to referee international matches and finals in Mexico.